GuidanceMantras/GuidanceMantras/README.md

 - Do some small exercies for 10 minutes before doing meditation for 10 minutes
 - While breathing out during meditation, chant Omkara like this https://www.youtube.com/watch?v=_47wSw0gFX0
 - Purpose of doing meditation is to exercise your brain and stay away from distraction and keep your mind empty

-### Discipline and Persistance
-- Drink One glass of water(hot/cold) after wake up everyday

-### Social Media
-- Be selective on social media such as facebook/instagram
-- You can block unnecessary things, such as post/groups/people/videos on any social media
-- Keep you social media clean
-- Your social media feed works on what you follow, what you watch more, what you like.
-Basically, it i based on AI recommendation system
-- Delete unwanted emails, block unwanted emails and  unsubscribe unwanted emails
-- Avoid social media as much as possible, easy to say, but can be done.
-- Learn/teach how to use Google and youtube to gain knowledge about different topics

-### Environment
-- Our behaviour depends on our surrounding environment
-- So kids should grow in good environment.
-- Stay away fron negative people

-### Minimalistic
-- The meaning of minimalistic is to having only needed things in life
-- Minimalistic says that "One should buy only needed/essential things in life"
-- An example for minimalistic is to having a car worth of 10 Lakhs for your use and for your family.
-Minimalistic does not say to buy a car worth of 1 Crore for your family use, when you are earning a 10 lakhs per year.

 ### Important Applications
 - Spotify(For songs/Mantras/Study and work music, English podcast)